starling-corp/express-replit/README.md

 [Credits](#Credits)

 ## About
-express-replit is a module that with  help you to get your [Repl](https://bit.ly/replithome)
+express-replit is a module that with help you to get your [Repl](https://bit.ly/replithome) always on when used with a pinger (like: uptime_robot).

 ## Installation